 - A. Grantee must have intact, auditable fiscal and program records at all times.
 If the Grantee is found to have missing audit reports from the California State Controller's Office ("SCO") during the term of this Agreement, the Grantee will be required to submit a plan to the State, with task deadlines, for submitting the audit to the SCO.
-If the deadlines are not met, the Grantee will be subject to termination of this Agreement and disencumberance of the funds awarded.
+If the deadlines are not met, the Grantee will be subject to termination of this Agreement and disencumbrance of the funds awarded.
 Grantee's audit completion plan is subject to prior review and approval by the Department. - B. Grantee agrees that the Department or its designee will have the right to review, obtain, and copy all records pertaining to performance of this Agreement.
 The Grantee agrees to provide the Department or its designee with any relevant information requested and shall permit the Department or its designee access to its premises, during normal business hours for the purpose of interviewing employees and inspecting and copying such books, records, accounts, and other material that may be relevant to a matter under investigation for the purpose of determining compliance with California Public Contract Code (PCC) Section 10115 et seq., Government Code (GC) Section 8546.7 and 2 CCR 1896.60 et seq.
 Grantee further agrees to maintain such records for a minimum period of five (5) years after the Department notifies Grantee that the HUD/HCD CDBG-NDR grant contract has been closed.
-Grantee shall comply with the caveats and be aware of the penalties for violations of fraud and for obstruction of investigation as set forth in PCC 10115.10.
+Grantee shall comply with the caveats and be aware of the penalties for violations of fraud and for obstruction of investigation as set forth in PCC 10115.10. - C. An expenditure which is not authorized by this Agreement or which cannot be adequately documented shall be disallowed.
+If this determination is made after reimbursement was made to Grantee, then expenditure must be reimbursed to the Department or its designee by the Grantee.
+Expenditures for grant activity(ies) not described in Exhibit A shall be deemed authorized if the performance of such grant activity(ies) is approved in writing by the Department prior to the commencement of such grant activity(ies). - D. Absent fraud or mistake on the part of the Department, the determination by the Department of the allowability of any expenditure shall be final. - E. For the purposes of annual audits under OMB Uniform Guidance, Grantee shall use the Federal Catalog number 14.272 for the Community Development Block Grant National

 Sierra Nevada Conservancy 16-NDR-11311, Am.
-1 Page 15 of 25 (Rev. 10/26/2021)
+42 Page 15 of 24 (Rev.10/26/2021 10/2022)